• Skip to primary navigation

 The overall impedance of a speaker is a dynamic profile that varies with frequency.
 So, when we see the manufacturer’s label on a speaker, we should have an idea it is a nominal impedance a rough average estimate of speakers and amplifiers when it is driven within that designed part of the audio spectrum.

-Impedance changes because of:
+Impedance changes because of the following:

 • Resonance frequency